 Following a suggestion from Discord user, and long-time Avogadro Project-builder, nerfarrow#7531, the fourth project was a toss-up between an MST3K screen, The Simpsons' TV, a YouTube video player, The Great A'tuin from Discworld, and - from CtrlZ - a puzzle box.

 It was soon decided that The Great A'tuin would be the next project as it garned great support from those who weren't necessarily intested in the meta-canvas aspect, but loved the tur7tle with its four elephants.

-This was the first project that was automatically updated the pxlFiddle tool from start to end.
+This was the first project that was automatically updated by the pxlFiddle tool from start to end.
 Through its use, many browser-specific quirks were all but eliminated, yet finally resulting in going back to handling the mapping server-side to ensure that everybody would be building on the exact same template.

 It also added intentional semi-transparent elements (the clouds) to the overlay, which partially affect the pixel colors of the canvas before being mapped to canvas colors in the pxlsFiddle template tool.